Transfiguration (6th August 2023)

 Yesterday was the feast of St Therese of Lisieux who died on the 30 September 1897 at just 24 years old.
 There are parts of her story which both inspire and disturb me.
 Both parents had failed religious vocations but all the Martin children ended up choosing religious life.
 I have wondered if there were an unspoken expectation that the Martin children would fulfil the failed hopes of their parents?

-Therese entered Carmel at the tender age of 15.
-Too young in my view.
-She had a consuming experience of vocation in which the days she had to wait for permission to enter Carmel felt like purgation.
+Therese entered Carmel at the tender age of 15 which was too young in my opinion.
+She had a consuming experience of vocation which in which the days she had to wait for permission to enter Carmel, felt like purgation.
 The motivation to dedicate her life to prayer for the sake of the world was significant part of her attraction to Carmel.

 She was a soul who saw a higher purpose to her life that transcended the contemporary world in which she lived.
 She saw love as a core value to her vocation: